 In this article, we’ll talk about some of the preferred dental solutions for missing teeth (including replacement options after extraction), but before you try to determine what’s best for you, please book in to see a dental professional and discuss your situation in person.
 Solutions may be available that you’ve never thought of (such as All on 4 dental implants or the Same-Day-Teeth procedure, and at Aria Dental, our team is dedicated to helping you find the best solution for your budget and lifestyle.

-Consequences of missing teeth
+Solutions for missing teeth

 Dental bridges have long been considered a common tooth replacement solution.
 As opposed to tooth implants, bridges are fixed to (and supported by) adjacent teeth.
 This can be a disadvantage if those natural teeth are healthy, as they may require reducing to support the replacement tooth.
-However, bridges can enhance your cosmetic appearance and may be more suitable if your surrounding teeth have fillings or require further dental work in future.
+However, bridges can enhance your cosmetic appearance and may be more suitable if your surrounding teeth have fillings or require further dental work in the future.

 Get the best care & advice from Perth’s dental implant experts

 At Aria Dental in Perth, our highly trained implant dentists can help you enjoy the best dental health.
 Whether you’re considering dental implants or needing advice on your existing implants, our experienced dentists and leading prosthodontist can help you.